 - Close liaison between member firms to facilitate the mutual arrangement of introductions and meetings with those potential clients in your respective jurisdictions

-- Following-up during the entire business development process
+- Following up during the entire business development process

-- Ultimately, law firms can join more than one alliance, however whether they succeed in generating work from these alliances is the business development strategy + action they develop and deploy.
+- Ultimately, law firms can join more than one alliance, however, whether they succeed in generating work from these alliances is the business development strategy + action they develop and deploy.

 - Where firms find willing, active and successful alliance partners, they can nurture these partnerships over time.

-- In order to maximize new client engagements from alliances, a proactive effort staffed with highly capable business development professionals and characterized by consistent, informed follow up to the close of new client engagements – is required.
+- In order to maximize new client engagements from alliances, a proactive effort staffed with highly capable business development professionals and characterized by consistent, informed follow-up to the close of new client engagements – is required.

-In a Q&A session following the briefing, I detailed how traditional law firms are uniquely positioned to grow their practices in the face of numerous competitive threats via the establishment of consulting practices, centering business development efforts around providing clients with actionable commercial intelligence which firms can then wrap legal services around, building practice areas and individual lawyer practices that most meet the commercial needs of clients.
+In a Q&A session following the briefing, I detailed how traditional law firms are uniquely positioned to grow their practices in the face of numerous competitive threats via the establishment of consulting practices, centring business development efforts around providing clients with actionable commercial intelligence which firms can then wrap legal services around, building practice areas and individual lawyer practices that most meet the commercial needs of clients.